-The number of unemployment benefit recipients in 2015 is simulated very precisely.
-In 2016, we simulate a slight increase in the number of benefit recipients, which is due to an increase in the retirement age in 2016 (by 3 months, reaching 62.75 years).
-Since individuals above full retirement age are not eligible for the unemployment benefit, the increase in the number of the benefit recipients is due to those who are aged 62.75 and consequently are not eligible for the benefit in 2015, but become eligible in 2016.
-The gap between the simulated number and external statistics widened in 2016, because the actual number of the recipients strongly increased in 2016, despite a reduction in the number of unemployed.
-In 2017, due to a reduction in the actual number of the benefit recipients, we slightly oversimulate the number of recipients.
-The annual amount of unemployment benefit (see Table 4.8) is undersimulated due to both undersimulated number of benefit recipients and an underestimation of the size of the benefit.
+The number of unemployment benefit recipients in 2016 is simulated very precisely.
+In 2017-2019, we simulate a slight increase in the number of benefit recipients, which is due to an increase in the retirement age in 2017-2019 (by 3 months every year, reaching 63.5 years in 2019).
+Since individuals above full retirement age are not eligible for the unemployment benefit, the increase in the number of the benefit recipients is due to those who are aged 63-63.5 and consequently are not eligible for the benefit in 2016, but become eligible in 2017-2019.
+The gap between the simulated number and external statistics widened in 2017-2018, because the actual number of the recipients strongly decreased in 2017-2018.
+The annual amount of unemployment benefit (see Table 4.8) is slightly undersimulated due to underestimation of the size of the benefit.